merryChris/leetcode/README.md

 # leetcode
-Solutions of leetcode with python
+Solutions of leetcode with python.